 Indoor Rainy-Day Fun

-We’ve compiled hundreds of things to do indoors if the weather is just too dreary to venture out.
+There are plenty of fun things to do indoors if the weather is just too dreary to venture out.

 Take your kiddo out for some artistic fun at these arts & crafts studios.
 You can unleash some creative energy, make a total mess, and not have to clean up after!